-The program was based on detecting scrapie with 99% confidence if it comprised 1% of neurological cases.
-It was assumed there were 80 million sheep in Australia and that 50 million of these would be over 18 months of age, resulting in a population of interest comprised of the 5,000 expected neurological cases from this group, This resulted in a recommendation to examine a minimum of 440 eligible neurological cases each year assuming perfect sensitivity and specificity of the diagnostic system.
+The NTSESP scrapie sampling design is consistent with meeting the OIE Terrestrial Animal Health Code, 2016 recommendations for a classical scrapie free country and is based on detecting scrapie with 99% confidence if it comprised 1% of neurological cases.

+It is assumed that there are about 80 million sheep in Australia and that 50 million of these would be over 18 months of age.
+Thus the reference population of interest comprises the 5000 expected neurological cases from this group.
+This results in a recommendation to examine a minimum of 440 eligible neurological cases each year assuming perfect sensitivity and specificity of the diagnostic system.